PepeDuke/Duck/README.md

 e = null
 Print(e2)   // <-- e2 is still valid
 ```
-in context to varibales : sign is only for declering new variables
+in context to variables : sign is only for declaring new variables
 ``` c++
 e : 50
 e : 5  // <-- not valid, variable e has already been declared